 Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

 - a) written examination (approx. 60 minutes) or - b) term paper (approx. 15 pages)

-Master's with 1 major International Economic Policy JMU Würzburg • generated 19-Apr-2025 • exam. reg. data re- page 261 / 362 (2018) cord Master (120 ECTS) International Economic Policy - 2018
+Master's with 1 major International Economic Policy JMU Würzburg • (2022) cord Master (12

 Referred to in LPO I (examination regulations for teaching-degree programmes)